EmphaSIze October 2025: Sensory Awareness

 News & Features

-Last Chance to Book Your Free Place at Next Month's SIE Sensory Symposium (TBC)
+Last Chance to Register for next Monday's Free SIE Sensory Symposium

-Embracing Sensory Awareness Month – Discover Your Sensory Needsom
+Embracing Sensory Awareness Month – Discover Your Sensory Needs

 October marks Sensory Awareness Month, a time to reflect on how our senses shape daily life and wellbeing.
 Sensory awareness means recognising how we process sights, sounds, smells, tastes, textures, movement, and internal signals, which can influence our comfort, focus, coordination, emotions, and relationships.